 For nighttime awakenings that last less than one hour, consider taking sublingual melatonin (a pill that dissolves under the tongue).
 Sublingual melatonin is released immediately into the blood stream, and isn’t metabolized through the digestive system.

-- For frequent or awakenings that last more than one hour, consider taking 1 sublingual and a time-released melatonin tablet.
+- For frequent or awakenings that last more than one hour, consider taking 1 sublingual and a time-released tablet.
 Take the time release tablet first and then place the sublingual tablet under your tongue.

 Considering Light Therapy

 As mentioned above, the need to use melatonin indicates a circadian rhythm disorder because sufficient melatonin is not in your system when you need to sleep.
 On its own, it doesn’t regulate circadian rhythms, because your body’s control center relies on bright light to reset its daily sleep/wake rhythms.
 It can aid in shifting rhythms, but most of the effort in regulating circadian rhythms involves suppressing daytime melatonin.
 The problem isn’t that your body needs more melatonin – it produces enough, but when your body clock malfunctions, it produces melatonin at the wrong time of day, and specialized light keeps it out of your system at the wrong time of day, so your body will produce it at the right time.